alexbfree/thesis/src/chapter-10.md

 =================

 > _"Our research should transform, not just inform, society."_
->—Kingsley ofosu-Ampong, Researcher & Lecturer in Digital Transformation
+>—Kingsley ofosu-Ampong (researcher & lecturer in digital transformation)

 Section [6.3](#6.3) concluded Part One's academic enquiry with a clear answer to the question [[2.4](#RQ)] of what relationship people want with their personal data in order to be empowered.
 They want: